 fbpx

-Refugees are often depicted as invading hordes threatening European identity and placing unsustainable burdens on social services.
+Refugees are often depicted as invading hordes threatening identity and placing unsustainable burdens on social services.
 Those more sympathetic to refugees, on the other hand, regularly represent them as helpless and hopeless victims.
 These portrayals often focus on the trauma experienced in home countries.
-Many overlook the deplorable conditions in which refugees live in Europe, and the second class treatment they are subject to in the countries now hosting them – which can cause damaging and long-lasting impacts.
+Many overlook the deplorable conditions in which refugees live, and the second class treatment they are subject to in the countries now hosting them – which can cause damaging and long-lasting impacts.
 These narratives form attitudes that affect policies and practices that, at best, are not as effective as they could be, and at worst, can have severe negative impacts on the lives of refugees.

-MILLION REFUGEES IN EUROPE
+MILLION REFUGEES WORLDWIDE

 100